 This book adds reference books to the publications Tran Duy Ly provides to the horological community.
 It was fascinating to watch the development of these books over the years and one can only salute the author for his efforts to continue to improve his product.
 By including the research of noted horologists to provide the historical data in the books Ly has contributed greatly to the dissemination of important, historical information on American clock companies.
 This is an important book that should become a part of every collector's library.

-Review by FRED INGRAM
+FRED INGRAM Jackson,

 While not in any way related to the Ingraham family of clockmakers who bear a name similar to mine, I have long had an interest in Ingraham clocks.
 When I received the draft of Tran Duy Ly's newest book, Ingraham Clocks & Watches, With a Special Section on Early Ingraham Clocks, my interest peaked and I was very pleased with what I read.